tmpfs/trucks/packages/trucks-cli/doc/readme/usage.md

 trucks src/*.html
 ```

-Which will generate `components.css` and `components.js` in the current working directory.
+Which will generate `components.css`, `components.js` and `components.html` in the current working directory.
 Template elements in the source component files are compiled to javascript functions and prepended to `components.js`.

 In this case the HTML templates are not compiled to javascript.
 Use this option when compiling [polymer][] components.